All Episodes

 Just because you're on a special counsel doesn't mean you get special powers and that we don't, as a Congress and a legislative branch, don't get to investigate you if you're not on the up and up.

-And I and I have a lot of reason to believe that Weissman and others were not on the up and up with the American people.
+And I have a lot of reason to believe that Weissman and others were not on the up and up with the American people and they're going to be held accountable also.

-Do you believe as I do, and I believe that these transcripts that have been released by Congressman Doug Collins closed door testimony, that in fact the investigation into Hillary Clinton and her email server was rigged, and uh they did it for the favored candidate that should win a hundred million of zero, as Peter Strzok said, and he could smell, you know, not the smelly Walmart voters that were voting for Donald Trump like me.
+Do you believe as I do, and I believe that these transcripts that have been released by Congressman Doug Collins closed-door testimony that, in fact, the investigation into Hillary Clinton and her email server was rigged, and they did it for the favored candidate that should win $100 million to zero, as Peter Strzok said.

 And was that the bulk of information used?

-We want the rest of it out too, because you'll see just how fraudulent they were and what they were willing to do uh to spy on the Trump campaign.
+We want the rest of it out too, because you'll see just how fraudulent they were and what they were willing to do to spy on the Trump campaign.

 It's just so ridiculous that we haven't been able to use that term spy.

-And this was such it was beginning such a circus that I actually said, look, this has become such a joke because we have no evidence after a couple months looking at this.
+And this was such, it was beginning such a circus that I actually said, look, this has become such a joke because we have no evidence after a couple months looking at this.

 We have real problems in this country and real challenges with the IC.